 A guide can actually teach you something.
 We basically walked around and went “oh, wow this is beautiful” but didn’t get any information about the history, culture or local stories.
 We don’t know what the guides told the tourists, but sometimes you really learn interesting stuff.

-Pros of going without a guide
+Pros of going without a guide in Sapa

 Very clear and obvious point.
 We only spent money on the tickets and food, we almost spent nothing that day.
 We found that a guide usually charges 30 USD for a day tour.